ulflulfl/homeautomation/audio/audio_library_artist.nfo.md

 TODO: Rework this section

 Music Assistant tries to download artist information automatically from fanart.tv or TheAudioDB.
-However, the online ressources for this are VERY limited "20 slots per day", so getting artist infos may take a VERY long time.
+However, the online resources for this are VERY limited "20 slots per day", so getting artist infos may take a VERY long time.
 Providing the artist information locally in an artist.nfo file will be available MUCH faster and under your control.

 MA will use artist.nfo with the "Filesystem (local disk)" and "Filesystem (remote share)" providers.
 MA will read the artist.nfo file and use some of the data to improve the displayed infos on the corresponding artist page and elsewhere.
 MA will not write or change the artist.nfo file.